-The second semester of the curriculum begins to immerse students in occupational therapy related research.
+The second semester of the curriculum also begins to immerse students in occupational therapy related research.
 The process consists of two research courses.
 The first aimed at being a consumer of research and the second focuses on conducting research.
-These courses focus on finding and using evidence to support evaluation and intervention practices taught in later occupational therapy courses.
+These courses focus on finding and using evidence to support evaluation and intervention practices taught in later occupational therapy courses and how they might conduct research as clinicians.
 Subsequent coursework reinforces the skill of searching for evidence to support practice in a variety of learning activities.
-The goal of infusing research throughout the program is to ensure research is part of a our graduates' everyday way of thinking.
+The goal of infusing research throughout the program is to ensure research is part of our graduates' everyday way of thinking.

-It is important that therapists are prepared to work in a variety of practice settings including meeting the needs of underserved populations.
+It is important that therapists are prepared to work in myriad practice settings, including traditional and non-traditional, in order to meet the needs of a various individuals, groups, and/or populations.
 To this end, the program bases the Level I and II Fieldwork within both health care settings and community-based agencies.
-During the Fall Semester of the third year, Level I Fieldwork students develop an occupation-based program for a rural or underserved population.
 Students are required to complete a community-based Level II and a health care-based Level II affiliation.
 It is also a goal of this program to provide learning and opportunities throughout the curriculum related to communication and collaboration with occupational therapy assistants and other professionals.
-To address this goal, the students participate in two interprofessional education experiences that involve team-based learning with up to nine other health science disciplines.
+To address this goal, the students participate in two inter-professional education experiences that involve team-based learning with up to nine other health science disciplines.